Can’t Concentrate on Anything? The Complete Guide on Focus, Attention, and Concentration.

 - My mind seems to focus momentarily, and then I lose it.

-I don’t have a focus problem because I can watch a movie without having a second thought.
-I can talk with my girlfriend for hours on the phone with unwavering concentration.
+I don’t have focus problems because I can watch a movie without having a second thought.

 So, does that mean our concentration depends on priority and interest?